Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Can you use this method for turkey bacon?
 Yes, you can cook turkey bacon in the air fryer.
 Adjust timing if necessary.

 - Store: Keep leftover bacon in the fridge for 3-4 days.
+Or use leftovers to make brussels sprouts with bacon.

 - Reheat: You can reheat bacon in the air fryer again (at the lowest temperature it has), or simply microwave it on a paper towel.